 Hotel Review: The Historic Summit Inn in Pennsylvania’s Laurel Highlands

 During my first visit to Pennsylvania’s Laurel Highlands, I was making my way towards Ohiopyle State Park from points west.
 As I came over the crest of Chestnut Ridge, I noticed a fantastic looking hotel called the Historic Summit Inn.
-I knew instantly that this was somewhere I wanted to check out at some point, so I was happy that the hotel agreed to host me during my second visit to the area.
+I knew instantly that this was somewhere I wanted to check out at some point, so I was happy that the hotel agreed to host me during later visits to the area.

 I pulled up to the hotel after a long day exploring the many trails and waterfalls in the area, and was instantly glad that I was able to stay at this historic property.

-The Summit Inn opened to the public in 1907 and was quickly very successful with both travelers and the many millionaires that lived in nearby Uniontown.
+The Summit Inn opened to the public in 1907 and was quickly very successful with both travelers along the National Road and the many millionaires that lived in nearby Uniontown.
 The hotel hosted Henry Ford, Harvey Firestone, and Thomas Edison as part of the American Science Wizards.
 The rooms they stayed in still bear plates on the doors attesting to this.